marcomq/nimview/README.md

 Nimview just has a single string as input and return parameter.
 It is therefore recommended to use Json to encode your values on the client.
 Use a parser on the back-end to read all values and send Json back to the client.
 By this, you have an unlimited amount of input and output parameter values.
-This is amazingly easy when using python or Nim as back-end.
+This is easy when using python or Nim as back-end.
 This may also simplify automated testing, as you can store the specific strings as Json and only check specific Json values.
+Notice, that all registered functions return only strings, so the server will also just return a string value.
+If you need Json, you need to parse this value in javascript manually, for example with JSON.parse().
 In case you want to use C++ - don't write your own C++ Json parser.
 Feel free to use https://github.com/nlohmann/json.
 You might re-use it in other code locations.

 ## Development workflow